 5 tips for using email effectively to elevate internal communications

 With nearly 320 billion emails sent over the last year, many messages are bound to get lost in the clutter.
 What does it take to craft an email that will resonate with your colleagues?
 Discover 5 tips for using email effectively to elevate your internal communications strategy.

 Email is great for sharing newsletters that come out once a week or less and contain news that doesn’t necessarily have to be communicated with any urgency.
 However, traditional e-newsletters can often take much time and effort to put together and distribute.
 By the time the intended audience comes around to opening and reading the information, it is likely to be almost, if not actually, out of date.

 Instead, businesses should consider intranet communication tools that enable static information to be easily published and distributed within minutes of it becoming available.
-Unily’s Broadcast Center is a lightweight content publishing application that allows an organisation to disseminate news that is immediately viewable on any device to targeted groups.
+Unily’s Broadcast Center is a lightweight content management system (CMS) that allows an organisation to disseminate news that is immediately viewable on any device to targeted groups.

 Enterprise social networking applications, such as Microsoft Teams, enable real-time conversations between remote users, providing the capability to share websites, articles and other static items.
 In this way, ESNs are far more effective at enhancing engagement than email, providing an immediacy much more akin to real-life meetings.

 Email is very limiting if a user wants an answer from a specific person straight away.
 The better alternative is to have real-time chat or instant messaging applications offering faster responses while still keeping a tab on conversations.